 Many employees become visibly upset when they are fired.
 Sometimes, they cry.
-For their dignity and to not upset your other employees, make arrangements with the employee to come in after work or on a weekend to pick up their personal possessions.
-Alternatively, you can offer to send the contents of the office to the employee's home.
+For their dignity – and to not upset your other employees – make arrangements with the employee to come in after work or on a weekend to pick up their personal possessions.
+You can also offer to send the contents of the office to the employee's home.

 This allows you to extract company documents and material, such as customer files, and so forth, and allows the employee privacy when they pick up their possessions.
 If the employee insists on picking up all possessions immediately, wait until lunch or a break, if possible, and always accompany the employee to her work area.

 Don't Allow the Employee to Access Information Systems

 Terminate the employee’s access to your electronic systems such as email, the company wiki, intranet, customer contact forums, and so forth, during the employment termination meeting, or slightly before.
 You will need to partner with your IT staff to make certain that loss of access occurs.